 This means that like Veggiedog and Lukullus; Yarrah is no longer vegan as it contains animal byproducts (sheep wool).
 The wool is from sheared sheep that are released back into the field (or they would not be able to advertise the food as vegetarian if from abbatoir byproducts, but there is nothing kind involved in the rough handling of sheep for shearing).
-This is also still a concern as the sheep’s wool may be treated with insecticides (sheep dip) that have been absorbed into the fat.

 Organic Whole Soy Beans, Organic Whole Grain Wheat, Organic Wheat Bran, Organic Yellow Corn, Organic Sunflower Seed Husks, Minerals, Organic Coconut Oil, Brewers Yeast, Whole White Lupine, Organic Baobab, Minerals, Organic Dried Seaweed.

 Crude Protein 21.09%, Crude Fibre 8.0%, Crude Fat 13.0%, Crude Ash 8.5%, Moisture 8.0%, Calcium 1.2%, Phosphorus 0.9%, Kcal (g/100) 329

 Nutritional Additives per Kg: